UAMS-DBMI/PosdaTools/docs/src/testing_docs.md

   * ![alt text](testing_docs_images/Importer4.png "Posda Importer Directory Info")
 * Choose your Environment (Local for testing, Production for actual work, your options are handled in the config files)
 * Click "Create Import Event and Begin"
 * Wait for files to complete importing, since this is test data it should have 0 errors.
-Real data will often have issues to investigate using the Logs.
+Real datasets will sometimes have issues to investigate using the Logs.
 * Once the DicomTestSet data is fully imported you may close the application

 ### Option 2: Using DICOM Send